Bloober Team: History

 Bloober Team and Konami announced a strategic partnership in June 2021 to jointly share technology and game development towards video game titles.

-In October 2021, Bloober Team announced that Tencent became their majority shareholder with 22% of shares.
+In October 2021, Bloober Team announced that Tencent became its majority shareholder with 22% of shares.
 In May 2022, Bloober Team announced a "significant license and distribution agreement" with Sony Interactive Entertainment.

-During Summer Game Fest 2022, Bloober Team confirmed they were working on a new Layers of Fear, described as both a remaster and sequel of the original series, built using Unreal Engine 5.
+During Summer Game Fest 2022, Bloober Team confirmed it was working on a new Layers of Fear, described as both a remaster and sequel of the original series, built using Unreal Engine 5.

 In October 2022, after months of rumors, Konami announced that Bloober Team was remaking Silent Hill 2.
 The studio used Unreal Engine 5 and was a timed console-exclusive for PlayStation 5, while also releasing for Windows through Steam.
-In an interview with DreadXP, Bloober Team revealed that they were invited by Konami to pitch their idea for a Silent Hill 2 remake among other studios.
+In an interview with DreadXP, Bloober Team revealed that it was invited by Konami to pitch its idea for a Silent Hill 2 remake among other studios.

 In February 2023, Bloober Team revealed that a title codenamed "Project M" would be entering development, with Draw Distance as the main developer.
 In July 2024, it was announced that Draw Distance would be removed from the project in favor of Bloober Team completing it in-house.
-In addition, it was stated that it would be the first game to be published by the company's new subsidiary, Broken Mirror Games.
+In October 2025, it was revealed to be targeting Nintendo platforms exclusively.
+In September 2026, it was officially revealed as Onyx: The Dark Grip, scheduled for release on Nintendo Switch 2 in 2027.

 Bloober Team announced two new projects in April 2024.
-The first, "Project R", in partnership with Skybound Entertainment, was revealed in March 2025 as I Hate This Place, developed by Rock Square Thunder and published by Broken Mirror Games.
+The first, "Project R", in partnership with Skybound Entertainment, was revealed in March 2025 as I Hate This Place, developed by Rock Square Thunder and Bloober Team's newly-established subsidiary Broken Mirror Games.
 The second, "Project C", was announced in partnership with Take-Two Interactive's publishing label Private Division.
 A month later, Private Division canceled the publishing deal, though Bloober Team stated they were "prepared for potential alternatives".
 In October 2024, "Project C" was re-announced as the self-published survival horror game Cronos: The New Dawn, which was released in September 2025.

-In February 2025, Bloober Team announced that they are working with Konami on another game following the success of the Silent Hill 2 remake.
+In February 2025, Bloober Team announced that it is working with Konami on another game following the success of the Silent Hill 2 remake.
 In June 2025, it was announced that this game was a remake of the original Silent Hill.

+In June 2026, Bloober Team announced the psychological thriller game Star Trek: Shadow Frontier, set to be published by Paramount Games Studio in 2027.